-- (a) ANNOUNCEMENTS: The main source of information for this course, including emergency postings and announcements, is the course Quercus page.
+(a) ANNOUNCEMENTS: The main source of information for this course, including emergency postings and announcements, is the course Quercus page.
 Students are responsible for monitoring the course Quercus page regularly for updates.
-Lecture slides, handouts, assignments, links and forms (including the course syllabus and schedule) will be posted on Quercus. - Email announcements are automatically sent through Quercus to students' ".utoronto.ca" account and thus students are responsible for either checking their ".utoronto.ca" account regularly or having it forwarded to the email account they typically use. - (b) T.A.s & Instructors: Questions about course material can be directed to the instructor or teaching assistants (bioc54@utsc.utoronto.ca), though we ask that you direct questions to only one person at a time.
-Questions being simultaneously addressed by more than one person takes valuable time away from other students needing help.
-Please indicate the name of the person who you are emailing in your subject line.
-STUDENTS ARE HIGHLY ENCOURAGED TO ATTEND OFFICE HOURS.
+Lecture slides, handouts, assignments, links and forms (including the course syllabus and schedule) will be posted on Quercus.

+Email announcements are automatically sent through Quercus to students' ".utoronto.ca" account and thus students are responsible for either checking their ".utoronto.ca" account regularly or having it forwarded to the email account they typically use.

+- (b) T.A.S & INSTRUCTOR: Questions about lecture and textbook material can be directed to the instructor.
+Questions about tutorials and text/assignment marking can be directed to your tutorial TA.
+All emails (to instructor and TA) should be sent to the single email address, bioc54@utsc.utoronto.ca with the name of the person who you are emailing in the subject line.
+We ask that you direct questions to only one person at a time because questions being simultaneously addressed by more than one person takes valuable time away from other students needing help.
+STUDENTS ARE HIGHLY ENCOURAGED TO ATTEND INSTRUCTOR'S OFFICE HOURS.
 Research has repeatedly shown that students who attend office hours learn more and achieve a higher course grade than students who do not.
-Office hours have been set aside so that we can focus on your needs.
+Office hours have been set aside so that I can focus on your needs.
 Though email may be used at times when you have a specific question that requires a short answer, email will be responded to as time permits.
 If you are absolutely unable to attend office hours, please schedule an appointment. - (C) PEERS: One of the most useful resources you have available to you is your fellow classmate.
 It is highly recommended that you exchange contact information with at least one other student in the course, preferably someone in your tutorial section.
 Notes from missed classes will NOT be lent out by T.A.s or the instructor.
-Answers to frequently asked questions will be posted on the course Blackboard page.
+Answers to frequently asked questions will be posted on the course Quercus page.